 Cynomorium songaricum is known in China as Suo Yang.
 It grows at high altitude, mainly in Inner Mongolia and Tibet.
 In Saudi Arabia, it is called tarthuth.
 It even grows in parts of the Sahara desert.
 For a list of herbs used in Chinese medicine, see Chinese Herbs.
 Cynomorium songaricum is sometimes found in sexual enhancement herbal aphrodisiac blend products.
-Species of the genus Cynomorium, including C. songaricum and C. coccineum, have a long history of use in traditional medicine to treat various ailments such as impotence, premature ejaculation, kidney-yang deficiency, spermatorrhea, colic, and stomach ulcers.
+Species of the genus Cynomorium, including C. songaricum and C. coccineum, have a long history of use in traditional medicine to treat various ailments such as impotence, premature ejaculation, kidney-yang deficiency, spermatorrhea (a condition of excessive, involuntary ejaculation), colic, and stomach ulcers.
 In addition, these species are used in health foods, tea, and cosmetics.

 Cynomorium songaricum side effects